 While it’s tempting to rely on vision screenings provided by schools, these superficial visual acuity tests can identify only a limited number of vision problems.
-Only a comprehensive Eye Exam conducted by an eye doctor can accurately diagnose and address a wide range of problems related to vision and eye health.
+Only a comprehensive Eye Exam conducted by an optometrist can accurately diagnose and address a wide range of problems related to vision and eye health.

 The amount of time children spend looking at digital screens was already a concern in the pre-pandemic era—but the covid pandemic has only exacerbated the issue.
 According to the Indian Journal of Ophthalmology, children spent twice as much time on screens during COVID-related closures than they did prior to the pandemic.

 For one thing, spending prolonged periods of time on digital screens forces the eyes to work harder, making children and adults more susceptible to digital eye strain, one of the hallmark symptoms of computer vision syndrome.
 People who spend 2 or more consecutive hours staring at a screen are at higher risk of developing this condition.

 Some digital eye strain symptoms include:

 - Blurred vision

 - Dry eyes

 These symptoms can be caused by a combination of the following factors:

 - Excessive time looking at a screen